mansona/simplabs-git-workshop/slides/git-workshop.md

 - when looking at commits, you're looking at a diff between the commit and its parent
-  - that diff is calculated on the fly and nost stored anywhere
+  - that diff is calculated on the fly and not stored anywhere
   - how that diffing works doesn't really matter but every diff is the result of comparing 2 snapshots of the entire repo
   - …and those snapshots are references to the root tree of the repo at a